Announcing the second round winners of PLOS ECR Travel Awards

 Meet the recipients and learn more about how they plan to use the award to advance their careers in science.

-Adam Steinbrenner is a post-doc and plant botanist at the University of California San Diego, where he mpmi_portrait_steinbrennerV2is working to understand the molecular mechanisms of plant resistance to insect pests.
+Adam Steinbrenner is a post-doc and plant botanist at the University of California San Diego, where he is working to understand the molecular mechanisms of plant resistance to insect pests.
 “We know many plant immune receptors that recognize pathogen-derived ligands, but we still know very little about how plants perceive cues from chewing insects.
 I began my postdoc in January and I’m working toward identifying receptors for elicitors in caterpillar oral secretions,” said Steinbrenner.
 He will attend a Gordon Conference on Plant-Insect Interactions, where he hopes to meet and share data with entomologists after five years studying plant pathogens.
 Follow Adam on Twitter @ADSteinbrenner.

-Danielle J. Harper is an early career researcher working in medical physics, specifically optical harper_headshot(1)coherence tomography, at the Medical University of Vienna.
+Danielle J. Harper is an early career researcher working in medical physics, specifically optical coherence tomography, at the Medical University of Vienna.
 “I am working on the development of a visible light polarization sensitive optical coherence tomography system (vis-PS-OCT) to be able to image the retina of mouse models,” said Harper.
 “In addition to its high resolution reflectivity images, the system also provides visible light spectroscopic data and information regarding the polarization properties of the eye.”
 Harper will present her abstract to the SPIE BiOS Conference, part of Photonics West, in San Francisco.
 She says this the first opportunity to present her work at the international conference.

 Follow Danielle on Twitter @harperdaniellej.